Knuckleball: Rarity

 As of 2004, only about 70 Major League Baseball pitchers have regularly used the knuckleball during their careers, and its use has become rarer over time.
 This can be attributed to a variety of factors.
 The first is selection bias in scouting.
 Because the speed of any prospect's pitch is one of the quickest and easiest metrics in judging the skill of the prospect, the knuckleball, which is thrown slower than any other pitch, gets overlooked.
-Tim Wakefield argues that "The problem is that [baseball] is so radar gun-oriented."
+Tim Wakefield argued that "The problem is that [baseball] is so radar gun-oriented."
 Former knuckleballer and pitching coach Charlie Hough says that the increased rarity of the knuckleball is due to scouts increasingly looking only for the best arm.
 This effect is increasing over time as the modern game continues to emphasize power in pitching and average pitch speed increases.

 Hoyt Wilhelm, Phil Niekro, and Jesse Haines, three pitchers who primarily relied on the knuckleball, have been inducted into the Baseball Hall of Fame.
-Additionally, Ted Lyons, another member of the Hall of Fame, relied heavily on the knuckleball after injuring his arm in 1931.
+Ted Lyons, another member of the Hall of Fame, relied heavily on the knuckleball after injuring his arm in 1931.
 Niekro was given the nickname "Knucksie" during his career.
-Other prominent knuckleball pitchers have included Joe Niekro (Phil's brother), Charlie Hough, Dave Jolly, Ben Flowers, Wilbur Wood, Barney Schultz, Tom Candiotti, Bob Purkey, Steve Sparks, Eddie Rommel, Tim Wakefield, Steven Wright, and Dickey.
-During the 1945 season, with talent depleted by call-ups to fight in World War II, the Washington Senators had a pitching rotation which included four knuckleball pitchers (Dutch Leonard, Johnny Niggeling, Mickey "Itsy Bitsy" Haefner, and Roger Wolff) who combined for 60 complete games and 60 wins, carrying the Senators to second place.
+Other prominent knuckleball pitchers have included Joe Niekro (Phil's brother), Charlie Hough, Dave Jolly, Ben Flowers, Wilbur Wood, Barney Schultz, Tom Candiotti, Bob Purkey, Steve Sparks, Eddie Rommel, Tim Wakefield, Steven Wright, and R. A. Dickey.

+In the 1945 season, with talent depleted by call-ups to fight in World War II, the Washington Senators had a pitching rotation which included four knuckleball pitchers (Dutch Leonard, Johnny Niggeling, Mickey "Itsy Bitsy" Haefner, and Roger Wolff) who combined for 60 complete games and 60 wins, carrying the Senators to second place.
+Hall of Fame pitcher Bob Gibson said he threw a knuckleball in practice, and that one time in a game he used it to get Hank Aaron out.